How do credit cards work? A super simple explainer

 Pros

-• You can avoid interest.
+• You can avoid interest charges.
 You can avoid paying interest if you pay your balance in full each statement period.
-Most credit cards also offer up to 55 interest-free days that you can make use of.
+Most credit cards also offer up to 55 interest-free days too.

 • Travel perks.
 Many credit cards come with travel perks, such as frequent flyer and reward points, airport lounge pass access, complimentary travel insurance and even free flights or travel credits.
-However, remember to check whether the interest rates and fees charged outweigh the perks.
+These cards do have higher rates and annual fees though.

 • Secure shopping.
 Credit cards offer a secure way to shop online and in-store.
 Some offer purchase protection insurance as part of the card benefits and also extended warranty for your purchases.